Notes & Quotes From Jonathan Smith's Press Conference

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With Oregon State head coach Jonathan Smith meeting the media on Monday afternoon to recap the bye week and look ahead to Utah, BeaversEdge.com recaps the info!
+With Oregon State head coach Jonathan Smith meeting the media on Monday afternoon to talk about the Utah win and preview the upcoming matchup against Cal, BeaversEdge.com recaps the info!

 Notes